JosephNdegwa/News/README.md

 Joseph Ndegwa

 ## Setup and installation
-Navigate to
+Navigate to `https://ndegwa-news.herokuapp.com/` and serve on the web

 ## Technologies
 * Python
 * Flask
-* Heroku
+* Heroku CLI
 * Visual Studio

 # To-do
-* Add web user interface
+* Add funtion to save favorite newsrooms
-* link to a server
+* Add other pages so that users can navigate news locally

 # Contact information
 For further enqueries please contact